The Categories for the Description of Works of Art (CDWA)

 of art, architecture, other material culture, groups and collections

-and subcategories.
+and subcategories of information.
 A small subset of categories are considered

 core in that they represent the minimum information